lliang826/Cardify/README.md

 # Cardify

 Cardify is an iOS flashcard app with a built-in dictionary.
-Built with both Storyboard/UIKit and SwiftUI, Alamofire (HTTP networking library), Realm (database for local persistent storage), and Firebase for authentication.
+Built with Alamofire (HTTP networking library), Realm (database for local persistent storage), and Firebase (for authentication), and used both Storyboard/UIKit and SwiftUI.

 Dictionary API from [Free Dictionary API](https://dictionaryapi.dev/)